nazandre/femtostslides/README.md

 Otherwise, you can simply use the LaTex compiler of your choice such as pdflatex!

 # Usage
 In a terminal, enter "Make".
 This generates two pdf files: example.pdf and example-compressed.pdf, a compressed version of example.pdf.
+Not all the pdf viewers are able to display videos.

 # Content
 - femtostslides.sty: latex style file.
 - fig/: some useful images (logo, icons, ... ).
 Icons are from Icojam (http://www.icojam.com/) and are freeware.
+- video/femtost.mp4: a video giving an overview of Femto-ST Institut (downloaded from https://www.youtube.com/watch?v=2HCW9sSjtaw).
 - example.tex, example.pdf, example-compressed.pdf: an example of presentation using FemtoSTSlides.
 - Makefile: Makefile used to compile the provided example of presentation.
 - README.md: this readme.

 # Future improvements
-Include examples with integrated videos and mimic a presenter mode.
+Mimic a presenter mode.